anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 System Access
 ^^^^^^^^^^^^^

-Access to all the platform’s components must be restricted (sec.gen.013) applying the following rules:
+Access to all the platform's components must be restricted (sec.gen.013) applying the following rules:

 -  Remove, or at a minimal, disable all unnecessary user accounts